Henry Bohlen

 Henry Bohlen (October 22, 1810 – August 22, 1862) was a German-American Union Brigadier General of the American Civil War.
 Before becoming the first foreign-born Union general in the Civil War, he fought in the Mexican-American War (on the U.S. side), and in the Crimean War (on the French side).

 Biography

-Bohlen was born in Bremen, Germany on October 22, 1810, while his parents were traveling in Europe for pleasure.
+Bohlen was born in Bremen, then a free city, on October 22, 1810, while his parents were traveling in Europe for pleasure.
 His father, Bohl Bohlen Luehrs, was a German-born (1754 in Schiffdorf, Lower Saxony, Germany) naturalized citizen of the United States and lived in Philadelphia.
 His mother was Johanna Magdalene Oswald Hahn, a German-American born 1770 in New York.
 When Bohlen was very young, his father placed him in the military Academy in Delft, Netherlands.
 In 1832 however, he was called to the U.S. before he had completed his studies.
 He did not return to Germany to complete his studies.
 After emigrating to the United States, Bohlen became a rich dealer of foreign wines and liquor.